Julie Kavner: Further career

 Many of Kavner's roles have been described by New York Times writer Hilary de Vries as a "woman who is supportive, sympathetic, or self-effacingly funny".
 Kavner grew to despise playing such roles, saying "If it smacks of Brenda Morgenstern, I won't take the job."
-She had a supporting role as Eleanor Costello, a nurse who befriends Robin Williams' character in the Academy Award nominated film Awakenings.
+She had a supporting role as Eleanor Costello, a nurse who befriends Robin Williams' character in the Academy Award nominated film Awakenings (1990).
 Kavner interviewed several nurses in preparation for the role, and Penny Marshall, the director of the film, described Kavner as "a low-maintenance actor [...]
 You never have to worry about giving [her] back-story for her characters."
 In 1992, Kavner starred in This Is My Life, her first leading role in a feature film.
 Kavner played Dottie Ingels, an aspiring stand-up comedian who starts neglecting her family when her career begins to take off.
 Kavner described Dottie as "really selfish" but admitted, "I liked the role for that very reason."
 Kavner had been asked to play a character with a smaller role in the film, but Joe Roth, at the time the chairman of 20th Century Fox, suggested that they cast a lesser known actress in the lead role.
 Nora Ephron, the writer of This Is My Life, said Kavner "has so little vanity that it is almost shocking.
 Not only does she have no demands as an actress – 'How big is my trailer, what's in my refrigerator?' – but she will do anything for the character if it makes sense to her."

 Kavner has frequently appeared in Woody Allen films, having roles in Hannah and Her Sisters (1986), Radio Days (1987), New York Stories (1989), Alice (1990), Shadows and Fog (1991), the television movie Don't Drink the Water (1994) and Deconstructing Harry (1997).
 Allen described her as "a naturally funny person.
 When she does a scene, you listen to her and look at her, and the prism through which it's all filtered is funny."
 Kavner believes he is "a true filmmaker, one that has something to say, continually experimenting on different themes within his own film-making", adding that "anything [Allen] ever does, I always want to do, [...]
 I don't even have to read it."

-She has done voice-over work in films such as The Lion King 1½, Dr. Dolittle and an uncredited role as an announcer in A Walk on the Moon.
-She was cast in as the mother of Adam Sandler's character in Click, released in 2006.
-She also worked with Tracey Ullman in the HBO sketch comedy series Tracey Takes On...
+She has done voice-over work in films such as The Lion King 1½ (2004), Dr. Dolittle (1998) and an uncredited role as an announcer in A Walk on the Moon (1999).
+She worked with Tracey Ullman in the HBO sketch comedy series Tracey Takes On...
+She was cast as the mother of Adam Sandler's character in Click, released in 2006.
+She did not appear in a non-Simpsons role after her appearance in Click until her role in the James L. Brooks film Ella McCay (2025).